A beginner’s guide to working remotely for teams who never thought they would

 If that doesn’t describe your company, you may find Rogers UnisonTM more appealing.
 With instant messaging as well as telephone features, Rogers Unison is a complete business communications system that can greet and direct customer calls with a fully automated answering system, route incoming calls between your mobile devices and your team until someone answers, and much more.

 Respect the workday, but understand when your workers need to be flexible

 Oftentimes remote workers will work longer hours, ploughing through lunch and not logging off when they would typically leave the office.
-Given the unusual nature of the COVID-19 situation, with childcare or other demands on their time, workers may need to be flexible in their hours.
+Even with a phased reopening of business, the pandemic will continue to impact other aspects of your employees’ lives such as childcare or other demands on their time.
+Flexibility in hours and schedules will continue to be required going forward.

 Managers can set an example with regular communications at the beginning and end of the day, occasionally also reminding staff that flexible work doesn’t mean working every available minute.
 This could be as simple as an email near the end of the workday thanking everyone for their work that day.
 This can help employees draw the line between their work-life and home-life even if their physical location doesn’t change.

 Many managers have an open-door-policy in their office.
 This same policy can translate to your remote work by scheduling regular one-on-one virtual meetings, either by voice or video call.

 One-on-one meetings give employees the opportunity to voice concerns, ask for help or just touch base on upcoming work.
 This practice not only gives the employee a predictable opportunity to connect with their manager, it also keeps other meetings focused on the task at hand.